RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/state-estimation/orb-slam-setup-guidance.md

-# ORB SLAM Setup Guidance
+# ORB SLAM2 Setup Guidance
 This tutorial will help you in setting up the ORB SLAM2 on a Single Board Computer.
 We discussed the installation procedure for the stereo mode and explained the changes required in the stereo camera's yaml configuration file.
 Since the ORB SLAM2 code doesn't publish pose output, we have added a separate section on how to add the ROS publisher support for the stereo mode.

 # Table of Contents